jonbash/jbs/readme.md

 ## Contributing

 This library is still in early development, so feel free to report bugs, make pull requests, or just make suggestions about the code or design of the library.
-To run the test project, run `lovec .` in the ripple base directory.
+To run the test project, run `lovec .` in the jbs base directory.